volodymyrhudyma/blog/content/blog/improve-your-reducers-with-immer.md

 Here is an image that shows exactly how the library works (taken from the [official documentation](https://immerjs.github.io/immer/)):

 ![Immer (taken from the official documentation)](/img/immer-4002b3fd2cfd3aa66c62ecc525663c0d.png "Immer (taken from the official documentation)")

+It is based on the [copy-on-write](https://en.wikipedia.org/wiki/Copy-on-write) mechanism.

+> Copy-on-write (COW), sometimes referred to as **implicit sharing** or **shadowing**, is a resource-management technique used in computer programming to efficiently implement a "duplicate" or "copy" operation on modifiable resources.

 To begin with, install the library: